Visha17/MLH-JAN-23-DRAGON-GAME-JS/README.md

 # MLH-JAN-23-DRAGON-GAME-JS

-This is a snake game I have created using HTML,CSS  and Js.
+This is a dragon game I have created using HTML,CSS  and Js.

 Output: